 If fast mobile internet is important to you then get a Thailand prepaid sim card with max data speed up to 100 Mbps.

-Prepaid sim cards deals at Bangkok Airport in 2023
+Prices prepaid sim cards at Bangkok Airport in 2025

 AIS